-4.2 Basis of Preparation

-Except for the following items, the parent company only financial statements have been prepared under the historical cost convention :

-- (1) Financial assets and financial liabilities (including derivative instruments) measured at fair value through profit or loss. - (2) Financial assets measured at fair value through other comprehensive income.
+- 4.2 Basis of Preparation - (1) Except for the following items, the parent company only financial statements have been prepared under the historical cost convention: - A. Financial assets and financial liabilities (including derivative instruments) measured at fair value through profit or loss. - B. Financial assets measured at fair value through other comprehensive income. - C. Liabilities on cash-settled share-based payment arrangements measured at fair value.

-- (3) Liabilities on cash-settled share-based payment arrangements measured at fair value. - (4) Defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation.

-The preparation of financial statements in conformity with the IFRSs requires the use of certain critical accounting estimates.
+- D.Defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - (2) The preparation of financial statements in conformity with the IFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the parent company only financial statements are disclosed in Note 5.

-4.3 Foreign Exchange
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the parent company only financial statements are disclosed in Note 5. - (3) Investments in subsidiaries, affiliates or joint ventures are accounted for by the equity method in the preparation of the Company's financial statements.
+In order to make the current year's profit or loss, other comprehensive profit or loss and equity in the Individual Financial Statements the same as the current year's profit or loss, other comprehensive profit or loss and equity in the Consolidated Financial Statements of the Company attributable to the owners of the Company, the differences in certain accounting treatments under the Individual Basis and the Consolidated Basis are adjustments to the "Investments accounted for using equity method," "Share of profit or loss of subsidiaries, associates and joint ventures under equity method," and "Share of other comprehensive income of subsidiaries, associates, and joint ventures under equity method," as well as to the related equity line items. - 4.3 Foreign Exchange